-I took a language in high school.
-How do I know what class to take at SRJC?
+- I took a language in high school; how do I know what class to take at SRJC?

 Generally, one year of high school language is considered equivalent to one semester of college language instruction.
 Many students, even with several years of high school language experience, think they should start again at the beginning.
-This is usually not necessary and indeed may leave the student less motivated in a class which offers little challenge.
+This is usually not necessary and indeed may leave the student less motivated in a class that offers little challenge.
 If you have doubts about which class to enroll in, take a look at the required text.
 You can then assess where you feel reasonably prepared to begin.
 Usually, within the first day or two of class, you will be able to spot a mismatch.
 Don’t just sit there – move to a class more suited to you!

-I grew up speaking Spanish at home.
-What class do I take?
+- I grew up speaking Spanish at home; what class do I take?

 Presently, we encourage all “heritage speakers” of Spanish to enroll in a Spanish 3 section specifically designed for heritage speakers.
 Your needs are quite different from those of a student learning Spanish as a second language and you will probably find yourself quite at home with other students comfortable speaking Spanish but with lots of grammar and spelling challenges.
 We are working on expanding course offerings for heritage Spanish speakers in the near future.

-I have already signed up for a language class and would like to get in touch with my instructor.
-How do I do that?
+- I have already signed up for a language class and would like to get in touch with my instructor; how do I do that?